How Can We Help?

 Article 10 – Career Development and Training

-To ensure the District has a public workforce that is educated, trained and prepared to provide quality services to its community, the District and Union supports educational and training opportunities for classified staff.
+To ensure the District has a public workforce that is educated, trained and prepared to provide quality services to its community, the District and Union support educational and training opportunities for classified staff.

 10.1 Training Provisions